Kpasha/Datacamp-course-Introduction-to-Network-Analysis-in-Python/README.md

 Datacamp course: Introduction to Network Analysis in Python

-These course materials belong entirely to deeplearning.ai.
+These course materials belong entirely to datacamp.
 The answers are the only things that show my trials.